Cooking is a basic skill in life and we endeavour to teach the students the importance of cooking family meals from scratch and on a budget.

 Key Stage 3

-In Year 8, pupils continue to develop the basic skills they have learnt in Year 7 and their knowledge regarding how to economise in the kitchen.
+In Year 8, students continue to develop the basic skills they have learnt in Year 7 and their knowledge regarding how to economise in the kitchen.
 They learn to cook meals such as fish pie, cottage pie and lasagne on a budget.
 They continue to learn how to prepare meals safely and hygienically through cooking with different meats and vegetables.
 They also learn about the importance of safe food storage.

 Key Stage 4

-In Year 9, the pupils continue to develop the skills that they have learnt in Key Stage 3.
+In Year 9, the students continue to develop the skills that they have learnt in Key Stage 3.
 During the autumn term they make different varieties of bread, in the spring and summer terms they continue to develop their knowledge of healthy foods and a balanced diet looking at healthy breakfasts and packed lunches.
 At the end of Year 9 the students decide which course in technology they would like to follow in Years 10 and 11.

 Years 10 and 11